NoSharp/SimpleIOC/README.md

 ```
 When using `Set` it will infer the constructor parameters, where possible, meaning that if you
 have an interface in the container it'll grab that rather than taking it form the arguments in `Set`.

+## Installation
+Copy IocContainer.cs From the project IOCContainer and put it in your solution.
+That's it.
+One file.